This is Our Era.

 How does it work?

-Enroll Now to reserve your initial visit.
-You’ll receive a link to our secure enrollment forms to complete before your visit.
+Enroll Now to set up your initial visit.
+You’ll receive a link to our secure enrollment forms to complete.
 All information you provide is considered protected health information and is kept confidential as per our Notice of Privacy Practices.

-At the visit, you’ll meet your provider by secure video conference, discuss your care goals, align on a plan, then receive treatment recommendations and start care at the same visit.
+At the visit, you’ll meet Dr. Clear by secure video conference, discuss your care goals, align on a plan, then receive treatment recommendations and start care at the same visit.
 You’ll schedule follow-up and learn how to contact us for sooner care as needed.
 You’ll fill any prescribed medication at your chosen pharmacy.

 Will Ourera be my primary care provider?

 It’s preferred for most patients to also have a separate primary care provider (PCP) with an in-person office available.
-With your consent, Ourera will share records and coordinate with your primary care provider.
+With your consent, Ourera can share records and coordinate with your primary care provider.

 While Ourera will not be your official PCP, we can provide limited primary care services through telemedicine like treatment of mood disorders, high blood pressure, and some other chronic condition management when needed.
 Our service is not effective for emergencies or acute care.